usefulalgorithm/usefulalgorithm/README.md

 - _End of the Middle_, by Richard Dawson
 - _Hometown Girl_, by U.e., Ulla
 - _Implosion_, by The Bug, Ghost Dubs
-- _45 Pounds_, by YHWH Nailgun
-- _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle

 </details>